Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: SPO-Chain for Short CoT

-The fixed token count partition strategy faces a critical issue in short CoT scenarios that the number of tokens in each segment is not very large.
+\textbf{(1) Adaptive Cutpoint-based Segment Partition.} The fixed token count partition strategy faces a critical issue in short CoT scenarios that the number of tokens in each segment is not very large.
 If the token probabilities \(\pi_\theta(y_t|s_t)\) within a segment are high (close to $1$), the $V$ values estimated at the beginning and end of the segment will not differ significantly.
 This can lead to unnecessary partitioning, ultimately resulting in a waste of sampling budget.
 To address this, we propose an adaptive cutpoint-based partition strategy.
-Specifically, we first identify the \textit{cutpoints}, defined as positions where token probabilities drop below a pre-defined threshold \(\rho\), so that we have the set of all cutpoints defined as

-These cutpoints represent positions where the model's reasoning trajectory could diverge, thus potentially inducing changes in values.
+Specifically, we first identify the \textit{cutpoints}, defined as positions where token probabilities drop below a pre-defined threshold \(\rho\), so that we have the set of all cutpoints defined as \( \mathcal U_\theta = \{t< T \mid \pi_{\theta}(y_t|s_t) < \rho\} \).
+These cutpoints represent positions where the model's reasoning trajectory could diverge, thus potentially inducing changes in $V$ values.
 For better credit assignment, we prefer each segment to contain fewer cutpoints.
-Then, given a fixed segment count \(K\), we find a partition that reflects this principle by solving the following optimization problem:
+Then, given a fixed segment count \(K\), we find a partition that reflects this principle by solving the following optimization problem: \(\min_{\{t_k\}_{k=1}^{K}} \sum_{k=1}^{K}|\mathcal U_\theta \cap[t_k,t_{k+1})|^2\).
+It can be shown that the optimal solution evenly distributes cutpoints across segments (assuming \(|\mathcal{U}_\theta|\) is divisible by \(K\) for simplicity), that is,